isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <section>
 	<h4>Environmental needs:</h4>
 		<img title="Red and green loose-leaf lettuce grown in pots.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/ContainerPlanting_JacChua%20(3).jpg">
-<p>Lettuce does best in more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight.
+<p>Lettuce does best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/gauging-light/">more than 6 or more hours of indirect sunlight, or around 4-5 hours of direct sunlight</a>.
 Plants do best in moist, well-drained soil at least 10cm deep, making them suitable for container gardening.
 These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
 Keep your plants cool with mulch and plenty of water to encourage growth. </p>
 	<br>
 	</section>

 <section>
   <h4>Sowing seeds:</h4>
-<p>Sow seeds individually in a seedling tray filled with potting mix or seedling mix.
+<p><a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/propagatingseed/">Sow seeds</a> individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within a week.</p>

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>